Why is My Mortgage Missing from My Credit Report? Unveiling the Mystery!

 5. Credit Bureau Errors

 It’s also possible that the issue lies with the credit bureaus themselves.
-Mistakes can happen in the process of receiving and updating information, leading to missing or incorrect reporting of your mortgage on your credit report.
+Mistakes can occur during the process of receiving and updating information, resulting in the incorrect or incomplete reporting of your mortgage on your credit report.

 What Can You Do?